A Day in the Life of a Therapist (This Therapist)

 If you're looking to start therapy for yourself, I hope you'll check out our group of skilled therapists who work a broad range of areas, such as: treating anxiety and depression, helping people who are struggling with grief, resolving trauma, improving relationships, and more.

-We offer secure video sessions to people all throughout the state of Florida and see clients at our physical office in the Carrollwood area of Tampa.
-We can help guide you through getting unstuck, establishing direction in your personal/professional life, and coping with whatever it is you might be struggling with.
+We offer online therapy to people all throughout the state of Florida and see clients at our physical office in the Carrollwood area of Tampa.
+We can help guide you through anxiety, depression, getting unstuck, establishing direction in your personal/professional life, and coping with whatever it is you might be struggling with.
 Send us a message or call/text 813-515-9602.